thebitmonk/send_post_api/docs/AccountsettingApi.md

-check if account has dedicated ip's
+check if account has dedicated ip's <br>

 ### Example
 ```javascript